Kimberley KinderAssociate Professor of Urban and Regional Planning

 Kinder’s first book, The Politics of Urban Water: Changing Waterscapes in Amsterdam (University of Georgia Press, 2015), explores how active residents in Amsterdam deploy waterscapes when rallying around a variety of political concerns.
 Redeveloped waterfronts are trademark landscapes in many post-industrial cities, and the market logics underlying these investments often dominate scholarly and media debates.
 However, in Amsterdam, squatters, queers, artists, historians, environmentalists, climatologists, tourists, reporters, and cabinet officials also bring waterscapes to life.
 Their interventions pull water in new directions, connecting it to political discussions about affordable housing, cultural tolerance, climate change, and national identity.

-Kinder’s third book, Constructive Activism: Building Social Movements in Radical Bookstores (University of Minnesota Press, forthcoming), explores how activists use spatial agency for organizing.
+Kinder’s third book, The Radical Bookstore: Counter Space for Social Movements (University of Minnesota Press, forthcoming), explores how activists use spatial agency for organizing.
 Activists need autonomous space for organizing, and these spaces are made, not found.
 In this book, I use examples from radical bookstores and infoshops to think through the constructive aspects of contentious placemaking.
 I ask how and why activists insert hubs of contentious politics into everyday landscapes of dissent.
 These durable hubs are not one-off demonstration sites.
 Instead, they persist 365 days a year between the spikes of public protest.

 One of Kinder’s emerging research projects, Health and Wellness along the Detroit Riverfront, explores urban waterfronts and social justice from a health and wellness perspective.
 Urban waterfronts across the country are advertised as vibrant places to live, work, and play.
 However, many waterfronts are not accessible to people with limited incomes, including seniors, women, and people of color.
 Also, to be healthy and fulfilled, people also need access to transportation, education, employment, stress release, social connections, and civic engagement.
 From this holistic perspective, this research project asks residents — including residents whose perspectives might be overlooked and under-valued in other real estate contexts — how the wholistic redevelopment of Detroit's riverfront affects their health and wellness.